EmreKp/spring101/README.md

 # spring101
-Spring is a framework written in Java.
-Java projects can be built with some tools like Maven or Gradle.

 ## Maven
 Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build from a central piece of information.